MarwaSdk/Web-mapping/README.md

 ## Live Demo

 ## DatabaseGeoserver
-Create CI and TUN databases using postgis extension and add the correspending layers.
+-Create CI and TUN databases using postgis extension and add the correspending layers.

-Add layers of Ci and Tun stored in postgresql to geoserver and their styles.
+-Add layers of Ci and Tun stored in postgresql to geoserver and their styles.

-Test the postgresql connexion with nodejs.
+-Test the postgresql connexion with nodejs.

-Create Geometry Database using postgis extension.
+-Create Geometry Database using postgis extension.

-Create polygons Table with columns (id:integer , polygon: text or geometry).
+-Create polygons Table with columns (id:integer , polygon: text or geometry).

-Create lines Table with columns (id:integer , line: text or geometry).
+-Create lines Table with columns (id:integer , line: text or geometry).

-Create points Table with columns (id:integer , point: text or geometry).
+-Create points Table with columns (id:integer , point: text or geometry).